What do flea larvae look like? If you are concerned that you may have a flea problem, you are likely looking out for a variety of signs.

-There are various ways which are very effective at tackling flea larvae head on.
+Various ways are very effective at tackling flea larvae head-on.
 Let’s take a look at these now – including how to control fleas in your yard.

-- It is important to treat your pet as soon as you notice any signs of fleas.
-This can be done easily with over the counter flea treatments which can be brought from most stores and pharmacies.
+- It is essential to treat your pet as soon as you notice any signs of fleas.
+This can be done quickly with over the counter flea treatments, which can be brought from most stores and pharmacies.

 - You can also take your animal to the vet who will administer a flea treatment, but this is only a small part of the process.
-It is vital that you treat the home in order to fully rid yourself of all fleas and to prevent them from taking over once again.
+You must treat the home to rid yourself of all fleas entirely and to prevent them from taking over once again.

-- In order to effectively clear the home of fleas you should vacuum through thoroughly and put all bedding and soft furnishings through a hot wash in the washing machine, this will kill any flea larvae or fleas at other stages of development.
+- To effectively clear the home of fleas, you should vacuum through thoroughly and put all bedding and soft furnishings through a hot wash in the washing machine; this will kill any flea larvae or fleas at other stages of development.

-- You should be sure to clean in hard to reach areas where eggs and larvae may be hiding out and this process should be repeated regularly for maximum effect.
+- It would help if you were sure to clean in hard to reach areas where eggs and larvae may be hiding out, and this process should be repeated regularly for maximum effect.
 Also, try foggers for fleas.